• Ticket Fines and Penalties in Tennessee

 TN Driver's License or Suspension

-Suspended and revoked are the two most common terms associated with loss of driving privileges.
+Suspended and revoked are the most common terms associated with loss of driving privileges.

 Suspended License: The temporary loss of your TN driver's license.
 All driving privileges will be restored once all reinstatement requirements have been met.